 Proposal of a liaison statement to ITU-R Working Party 5C

 IEEE 802 received a liaison statement from ITU-R Working Party (WP) 5C requesting technical and operational characteristics of the systems in the Fixed Service operating in the frequencies above 450 GHz.
-IEEE 802 .15 SC THZ (Standing Committee Terahertz) is soliciting and hearing contributions that address numerous THz issues in the frequency range 300-3000 GHz.
-IEEE 802 SC THZ received one contribution which proposes the channel plan and link budget for 500-GHz wireless access systems [1].
-Although the technologies proposed by this contribution were not included in the current IEEE802 THz standard, this information may help ITU-R WP 5C develop the working document on technical and operational characteristics of the fixed service applications operating in the frequency range 450-1 000 GHz.
+IEEE 802 .15 SC THZ (Standing Committee Terahertz) is soliciting and hearing contributions that address numerous THz issues in the frequency range 300 GHz to3000 GHz.
+IEEE 802.15 TG3mbreceived one contribution which proposes the channel plan and link budget for 500 GHz wireless access systems [1].
+Although the technologies proposed by this contribution were not included in the current IEEE Std 802.15.3-2023standard, this information may help ITU-R WP 5C develop the working document on technical and operational characteristics of the fixed service applications operating in the frequency range 450-1 000 GHz.
 NICT proposes to send a liaison statement to ITU-R WP 5C to inform the technical information provided in Ref.
 [1] (see Attachment).

 Reference